Nicky-Leung/1800_202410_DTC12/README.md

 ## 2. Names of Contributors
 List team members and/or short bio's here...
-* My name is Jarell Vicencio.
-A01397772 I'm new to programming
+* My name is Nicky!
+I am excited to start the project!
-* Nick Thucydides: nick-thucydides : A01386246
-* ...

 ## 3. Technologies and Resources Used
 List technologies (with version numbers), API's, icons, fonts, images, media or data sources, and other resources that were used.